maxsitt/insect-detect-docs/docs/software/programming.md

   on-device, using the respective sequence numbers.
 - Detections (bounding box area) are [cropped](https://maxsitt.github.io/insect-detect-docs/deployment/assets/images/hq_frame_sync_1080p.gif){target=_blank}
   from synced HQ frames and saved to .jpg.
+By default, cropped detections are saved with aspect ratio 1:1 (`-crop square`) which increases classification accuracy, as the images are not stretched during resizing and no distortion is added.
-    - Activate the option `-square` to save cropped detections with aspect ratio 1:1
+  Use option `-crop tight` to keep original bbox size with variable aspect ratio.
-    - Activate the option `-raw` to save full raw HQ frames additionally (slower)
 - All relevant metadata from the detection model and tracker output (timestamp, label, confidence score, tracking ID, relative bbox coordinates, .jpg file path) is saved to a [metadata .csv](../deployment/detection.md#metadata-csv){target=_blank}